alphagov/govuk-rfcs/rfc-048-govspeak-rendering-and-embedded-content.md

 - Team turnover: many people involved in that discussion are no longer, and some&nbsp;who've joined since.
 - Through migration we've learnt a lot about new architecture and hopefully have a better understanding of it.

-## Problem

-&nbsp;

-- _embedded dependency -&nbsp;_a contact, or attachment
-- _embedded content layout -_&nbsp;the templating logic/markup for rendering an embedded dependency

 ## Qualities of an ideal solution

 - Minimal logic in Frontend applications, with the long-term goal of static frontends
-- Content store is a useful API to 3rd Parties
+- Content store is a useful API to 3rd Parties without additional work
-- Avoid bulk republishing?
+- Content items can be consumed/processed by search
+- When an embedded dependency changes any documents containing it are automatically updated in a timely fashion
-- Govspeak HTML stays in sync with CSS/JS
+- The embed content templates and their CSS/JS stay in sync with each other

+Each of the proposals describes where the responsibilities sit within the architecture, and what would need to happen in common scenarios where something changes:

+- embedded dependency changed: a embeddable piece of content (eg, a contact or attachment) is updated in a publishing app by an editor
+- embedded content layout changed: the template for rendering an embeddedable piece if content (eg, contact.html.erb) is updated/deployed by a developer
+- govspeak rendering output changes: all content items are re-rendered and updated in content-store

 ## Proposals

+&nbsp;

+For all the proposals it's assumed a publishing app

 ### 1. 100% Publishing: Govspeak rendering, and embedded content, is done on the Publishers (or shared service)